agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ### Informal overview

 The agent facing a POMDP has initial uncertainty about features of the environment.
-These could features could be external to the agent (e.g. whether a restaurant is open) or could concern the agent (e.g. the agent's position on a grid).
-These features influence the environment's transitions or utilities and hence are relevant to the agent's choices.
+These features are either external to the agent (e.g. whether a restaurant is open) or directly involve the agent (e.g. the agent's position on a grid).
+The features influence the environment's transitions or the agent's utilities and so are relevant to the agent's choices.

-The agent does not directly observe transitions or utilities.
-Instead the agent learns about the unknown features of the environment *indirectly* via observations.
+In a POMDP, the agent does not directly observe transitions or utilities.
+Instead they learn about the unknown features of the environment indirectly via *observations*.
 When the agent visits a state, they receive an observation that depends on the state and their previous action (according to a fixed *observation function*).
 Observations can inform the agent of local, transient facts (e.g. the agent's current grid position) and of persistent features of the environment (e.g. whether a wall exists in a particular location).

-In the POMDP examples we consider, the environment has the same essential MDP structure as before (save for the addition of the observation function).
-In an MDP, the agent is given a state and chooses an action (which causes a state transition).
+The environment in a POMDP has same structure as an MDP, with the additon of an observation function.
+In an MDP, the agent always "knows" the current state and chooses an action given that knowledge.
 In a POMDP, the agent has a probability distribution over the current state.
-At every timestep, they (1) update this distribution on the current observation, and (2) choose an action (based on their updated distribution over states).
-This action causes a state transition exactly as in an MDP.
+At every timestep, they update this distribution on the current observation and then choose an action (based on their updated distribution over states).
+Their chosen action causes a state transition exactly as in an MDP.

 For a concrete example, consider the Restaurant Choice Problem.
 Suppose Bob doesn't know whether the Noodle Shop is open.
 Previously, the agent's state consisted of Bob's *location* on the grid as well as the remaining time.
 In the POMDP case, the state also represents whether or not the Noodle Shop is open.
-This fact about the state determines whether Bob transitions to inside the Noodle Shop if he is adjacent.
+This fact about the state determines whether Bob transitions to inside the Noodle Shop if he stands adjactent to it.
 When Bob is close to the Noodle Shop, he gets to observe (via the observation function) whether or not it's open (without having to actually try it).

 ### Formal model

 TODO: add something about webppl allowing inference to be approximate.

-We first define a new class of decision probems (POMDPs) and then define an agent model for optimally solving these problems.
+We first define the class of decision probems (POMDPs) and then define an agent model for optimally solving these problems.
 Our definitions are based on refp:kaelbling1998planning.

 A Partially Observable Markov Decision Process (POMDP) is a tuple $$ \left\langle S,A(s),T(s,a),U(s,a),\Omega,O \right\rangle$$, where:

-- $$S$$ (state space), $$A$$ (action space), $$T$$ (transition function), $$U$$ (utility or reward function) form an MDP as defined in [chapter III.1](/chapters/3a-mdp.html), with $$U$$ assumed to be deterministic.
+- $$S$$ (state space), $$A$$ (action space), $$T$$ (transition function), $$U$$ (utility or reward function) form an MDP as defined in [chapter 3.1](/chapters/3a-mdp.html), with $$U$$ assumed to be deterministic[^utility].

 - $$\Omega$$ is the finite space of observations the agent can receive.

 - $$O$$ is a function  $$ O\colon S \times A \to \Delta \Omega $$.
-This is the *observation function*, which maps an action $$a$$ and the state $$s'$$ resulting from taking $$a$$ to an observation $$o \in \Omega$$ drawn from $$O(s',a')$$.
+This is the *observation function*, which maps an action $$a$$ and the state $$s'$$ resulting from taking $$a$$ to an observation $$o \in \Omega$$ drawn from $$O(s',a)$$.

+[^utility]: In the RL literature, the utility or reward function is often allowed to be *stochastic*.
+Our agent models assume that the agent's utility function is deterministic.
+To represent environments with stochastic "rewards", we treat the reward as a stochastic part of the environment (i.e. the world state).
+So in a Bandit problem, instead of the agent receiving a (stochastic) reward $$R$$, they transition to a state to which they assign a fixed utility $$R$$.
+(Why do we avoid stochastic utilities?
+One focus of this tutorial is inferring an agent's preferences.
+The preferences are fixed over time and non-stochastic.
+We want to identify the agent's utility function with their preferences).

 So at each timestep, the agent transitions from state $$s$$ to state $$s' \sim T(s,a)$$ (where $$s$$ and $$s'$$ are generally unknown to the agent) having performed action $$a$$.
 On entering $$s'$$ the agent receives an observation $$o \sim O(s',a)$$ and a utility $$U(s,a)$$.
-[TODO Might be good to include influence diagram from Braziunas page 3.].

 To characterize the behavior of an expected-utility maximizing agent, we need to formalize the belief-updating process.
 Let $$b$$, the current belief function, be a probability distribution over the agent's current state.
 Then the agent's succesor belief function $$b'$$ over their next state is the result of a Bayesian update on the observation $$o \sim O(s',a)$$ where $$a$$ is the agent's action in $$s$$.
 That is: